Getting to Wave Rock

-Wave Rock and the nearby small town of Hyden are situated in the South West of Western Australia, under four hours drive by road from Perth or one hour by air.
-There is a twice weekly public bus service, regular tourist coaches and a steady stream of self drive visitors on the sealed surface roads.
+Wave Rock and the nearby small Western Australian town of Hyden are situated in the South West of Western Australia, under four hours drive by road from Perth or one hour by air to the Wave Rock Airport.
+There are a twice-weekly public bus service, regular tourist coaches and a steady stream of self-drive visitors on the sealed surface roads to Wave Rock.

 Leaving Perth eastward along the Great Eastern Highway, you drive up Greenmount Hill in the Darling Range.
 This is the oldest plateau on earth: a huge slab of granite, once a part of ancient Gondawana, sitting in the sun, wind and rain for more than a thousand million years.
 It has eroded down into the soils of the valleys, and the chains of lakes, and the granite outcrops, like Hyden Rock have been exposed.

-On the journey from Perth to Hyden, be sure to notice the change in vegetation as the rainfall declines.
-From the fossil temperate rainforest strip of Grey Jarrah along the plateau edge, to the ghostly York Gums inland, to shiny Salmon Gums and stumpy Mallee near Corrigin, then the rolling, low sand plain heath near Hyden and beyond.
+On your travel from Perth to Hyden, notice the change in vegetation as the rainfall declines.
+From the fossil temperate rainforest strip of Grey Jarrah trees along the plateau edge to the ghostly York Gum trees inland to shiny Salmon Gums trees and stumpy Mallee near Corrigin, then the rolling, low sandplain heath near Hyden and beyond.

-FROM PERTH'S SOUTHERN SUBURBS: Approx a 3 1/4 hours drive starting along Albany highway through the beginning of the Wheatbelt via Brookton, Corrigin, Kondinin and to Hyden.
+FROM PERTH'S SOUTHERN SUBURBS: Approx a 3 1/4 hours drive starting along Albany highway through the beginning of the Western Australian Wheatbelt via towns of Brookton, Corrigin, Kondinin and to Hyden.

-Both routes then travel through Corrigin, the famous Dog-in-a-Ute town - call in at the Dog Cemetery west of Corrigin on the Brookton Hwy, then to Wave Rock, three kms east of the wheat/sheep farming town of Hyden.
+Both routes then travel through Corrigin, the famous Dog-in-a-Ute town.
+Stop in at the Dog Cemetery west of Corrigin on the Brookton Highway, then to Wave Rock, three km east of the wheat/sheep farming town of Hyden.

 Please drive carefully.
 Especially watch out for kangaroo and emu road hazards at dusk and dawn.
 There are many kangaroos which have jumped in front of cars.
 If this happens control your braking IN A STRAIGHT LINE ON THE ROAD SURFACE.
 If you do this and hit a "roo" your car might be dented but you'll be alive.
 NO MATTER HOW BIG OR CUTE THE "ROO" IS, DO NOT SWERVE at speed.
-Once your car is swerving on the gravel edge at speed, it is likely you will lose control.
-Better a live visitor than a live "roo".
+Once your car is swerving on the gravel edge at speed, it is likely you will lose control and maybe roll your car.
+Better a live visitor than alive "roo".
 The open road speed limit is 110 km per hour.
-Slow down to the usual 50 km per hour limit in most of the country towns you pass through.
+Slow down to the usual 50 km per hour limit in most Western Australian country towns you pass through.

 There is a modern shopping centre with a supermarket at Hyden however it is recommended you prepare your journey to Wave Rock: